ziaur07/ziaur07/README.md

 - 📫 How to reach me ... https://twitter.com/Ziaur__
                       ... zrzbusiness07@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... besides software development , i am also an active boxer and weight lifter 130 deadlift pr
+- ⚡ Fun fact: ... besides software development , i am also an active boxer and weight lifter.
+130 kilos deadlift pr

 <!---
 ziaur07/ziaur07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.